 CWP Modules.
 Public modules built to work with CWP are likewise found on Silverstripe CMS Addons website, when you filter the list to modules to those tagged "cwp".
 Anyone can publish a module to this list, and there is minimum quality requirement.
 It is up to you to determine fit for purpose of a module, and how you might resolve defects or missing documentation or features.

 Commercially supported CWP Modules.
-A group of modules are commercially supported by SilverStripe limited.
+A group of modules are commercially supported by Silverstripe.
 In total, these provide the "features" of CWP.
-These are modules where you can notify SilverStripe of a defect via the Service Desk and expect to have this fixed within a reasonable timeframe.
+These are modules where you can notify Silverstripe of a defect via the Service Desk and expect to have this fixed within a reasonable timeframe.
 A list of which modules are commercially supported is maintained at:

 Private modules.
 Modules built to work with CWP that are not publicly available also exist.
 However, by definition, you will need to ask around for this, as there is no list.
 You can ask on the Government Web Community Yammer Group, or contact the Lead Relationship Manager whether anyone knows of a module that fulfils a particular use-case that you specify.

 To share code publicly, upload it to GitHub, and publish it to AddOns using the "cwp" tag, and it will automatically appear at the top two links above.
 When publishing a module, please also contact the Silverstripe Lead Relationship Manager so that we can consider ways of further broadcasting what has been created.

 The detailed steps for a developer to follow are:

 Modules are created as subfolders in the Silverstripe CMS project.
 They are named using lower case letters and hyphens (the naming convention in use in the community for module).
 For example: 'silverstripe-blog'.